dreaddymck/audio-player-cbhdmk/README.md

 Filter by tags availble.

 shortcode example:
-[dmck-audioplayer tag="in-playlist"]
+[dmck-audioplayer]

+playlists will be generated from the json structure created in the admin playlist tab.

 == Installation ==

 1. Upload plugin folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Configure plugin admin settings
-3. Add shortcode to pages or posts as needed.
+4. Add shortcode to pages or posts as needed.
-4. something something work in progress
+5. something something work in progress

 == Resources public ==